 A word mark, or ” standard character marks,” represents a plain English character of a brand name.
 It seeks to protect the wordings of a mark, excluding its font style, size, color, or any ornamentals displayed.
 Hence, only the registered owner has the exclusive rights to use the words as represented in the word mark.

 Regardless of the combination or disposition of words and numbers, word marks offer broad protection to phrases and words registered.
 For instance, the standard character mark of “Facebook” prevents any other registrants from using “Facebook,” regardless of its style, color, and design.
+You should contact an attorney as soon as possible to prevent people from stealing your name.
+Always try to find a local lawyer, if you are from Boston, look up Massachusetts trademark lawyers to help protect your name and products.”

 The calligraphy on how the name “Coca-Cola” is displayed and the symbol “swoosh” placed next to Nike Air are some best examples for a design mark.